alexjohnj/alexjohnj/projects/symsteam/index.markdown

 ## A Disclaimer

 Please remember that SymSteam is in beta.
 While I've been using the application for over 6 months without any problems there will be bugs so always have a backup of your Steam games and saves.
-If something happens involving SymSteam that results in you loosing data, while I'll feel very sorry for you, it's not my fault, so don't try and sue me or anything.
+If something happens involving SymSteam that results in you losing data, while I'll feel very sorry for you, it's not my fault, so don't try and sue me or anything.

 ## Some Useful Links